 October 10, 2020 - October 25, 2020

-In my work, I generate moments of slow material recognition—where bones presented as clean, bright dust piles are realized in their essence only through a gradual process of identification.
+This work advocates for moments of slow material recognition—where bones presented as clean, bright dust piles are realized in their essence only through a gradual process of identification.
 At first, one does not realize they are encountering body matter.
 Similarly, ancient oil that makes up asphalt is forgotten for what it is, yet it symbolically and materially bears the weight of countless lives, dividing foot from earth and transforming large and small mammals into tire-flattened membranes and unidentifiable dusts.
 Reflective road lines coat and frame boundaries containing multitudes.
-These are materials we are trained into forgetting and overlooking.
-My work gestures to tell their stories as a means of reconnecting with place, relationship, and our own bodily presence on earth.
+These are materials we are trained into forgetting and overlooking. growing down gestures to tell their stories as a means of reconnecting with place, relationship, and our own bodily presence on earth.

 – Rebecca Beachy